How To Build A Successful Drug And Alcohol Residential Rehab Program

 Addiction plagues a majority of society with many families with one or more addicts.
 This transcends income level, gender, religion, and race as all communities deal with one addiction epidemic or another.
 Starting a successful drug and alcohol residential rehab program not only can be rewarding personally to see residents thrive and overcome their addiction but it can come with vast financial rewards as well.
 Not all of these programs are successful though, with some having a much lower relapse rate than others.
 This could be due to the program itself or the state that the program takes their resident in.

 Detox as well as rehabilitation needs to be done with care, as small things that others find menial could be blown out of proportion as an excuse for an addict to leave treatment.
-The following are what you need to think about when setting up a residential rehab program to set it up for success.
+The following are what you need to think about when setting up a drug and alcohol rehab program to set it up for success.

 Get All Required Certifications and Licenses